-Widespread enlargement of your thyroid can expand the gland well beyond its normal size and cause a noticeable bulge in your neck.
+Widespread enlargement of the thyroid can expand the gland well beyond its typical size (left) and cause a noticeable bulge in the neck (right).

-A goiter (GOI-tur) is an abnormal enlargement of your thyroid gland.
-Your thyroid is a butterfly-shaped gland located at the base of your neck just below your Adam's apple.
-Although goiters are usually painless, a large goiter can cause a cough and make it difficult for you to swallow or breathe.
+A goiter (GOI-tur) is the irregular growth of the thyroid gland.
+The thyroid is a butterfly-shaped gland located at the base of the neck just below the Adam's apple.

 Products & Services

 Most people with goiters have no signs or symptoms other than a swelling at the base of the neck.
 In many cases, the goiter is small enough that it's only discovered during a routine medical exam or an imaging test for another condition.

 Other signs or symptoms depend on whether thyroid function changes, how quickly the goiter grows and whether it obstructs breathing.

 - Muscle weakness